TENNLab-UTK/Conversion-Networks/markdown/07_Value_to_V_Train.md

 # Network to convert a value to a time or spike train: V_{value} -> V_{time} and V_{value} -> V_{train}

+The video for this markdown file is in [https://youtu.be/vXor3uGTXWM](https://youtu.be/vXor3uGTXWM).

 This is Figure 9 in the paper:

 ![../jpg/figure_09.jpg](../jpg/figure_09.jpg)

-If you haven't done so already, I recommend going through the [main README for this repo](../README.md), and its [accompanying video](X).
+If you haven't done so already, I recommend going through the [main README for this repo](../README.md), and its [accompanying video](https://youtu.be/shubU9zfBAA).
 That will get you familiar with RISP, the open-source framework, and how we walk through these networks.

 The main shell script for this network is